 Obviously, three of the four chords in both songs are identical; only the second ones are different.
 How much difference does that one chord make to the overall similarity of the four-chord progression?

-Q: How can chords that are not identical be similar, equivalent and interchangeable?
+Q: How can chords that are not identical be similar, equivalent, and interchangeable?

 A: By having some notes in common, and by having the same “harmonic function,” which is a music theorist’s way of saying, “they both make the listener feel kinda the same way at hearing them and impart the same set of expectations for what chords and notes might be coming next.”

 Here’s a quick look at the notes that make up the two chords.

 The notes in an Gm chord are...
 G Bb D. The notes in a Eb/G chord are...
 G Bb Eb.